GMOD/jbrowse-jupyter/README.md

 ### Other Examples

-You can find two examples in the root of this repo, `browser.py` or the `browser.ipynb`
+You can find examples in the root of this repo,

-`browser.py` uses the Dash library to create a python application with the Dash JBrowse LinearGenomeView component and configured with the help of this package. `browser.ipynb` is jupyter notebook using the JupyterDash library to embed a Dash JBrowse LinearGenomeView component in a cell.
+* `browser.py` - uses the Dash library to create a python application with the Dash JBrowse LinearGenomeView component
+* `browser.ipynb` - jupyter notebook using the JupyterDash library to embed a Dash JBrowse LinearGenomeView component in a cell
+* `cgv_examples.py` - uses the Dash library to create a python application with the Dash JBrowse CircularGenomeView component
+* `cgv_examples.ipynb` - jupyter notebook using the JupyterDash library to embed a Dash JBrowse CircularGenomeView component in a cell

 #### To run the Python Dash application
 ```